-For foreseeable events (e.g. sport events), the duration of the measure is limited to thirty days or for the foreseeable duration of the threat if that threat exceeds thirty days.
+For foreseeable events (e.g. sports events), the duration of the border control is limited to 30 days or for the foreseeable duration of the threat, if it exceeds 30 days.

-If required, the reintroduction of border control can be prolonged for renewable periods of up to thirty days.
-The total period shall not exceed six months.
+If required, the reintroduction of border control can be prolonged for renewable periods of up to 30 days.
+The total period shall not exceed 6 months.

-The Member State shall notify the Commission and the other Member States at least four weeks before the planned reintroduction of border control.
-An exception is made if the circumstances giving rise to reintroduced border control become known less than four weeks before the planned reintroduction.
+The Member State shall notify the Commission and other Member States at least 4 weeks before the planned reintroduction of border control.
+An exception of this notification period is made, if the circumstances giving rise to reintroduced border control become known at a shorter notice.